 Become an NCS instructor

 Give back!
 Every year, NCS hires 45 seasonal instructors, many of whom have learned to sail within our NCS programs.
 You must be 14+ years to apply to be an instructor, and you must take the US Sailing Small Boat Instructor Level 1 certification course, First Aid and CPR courses.
 Positions for new employees range from Whalers instructor, Water Sports Beach Class instructor, to Jetties Sailing Center employee.
 Click here to view the NCS Employment page and application.

 Get a JSC Membership

 A great way to have regular access to the water is through our Jetties Sailing Center.
-Student, Adult and Family membership pricing can be found on our Jetties Sailing Center Membership page.
+Individual or Family membership pricing can be found on our Jetties Sailing Center Membership page.
 If you're looking for a refresher, you can take sailing lessons at a discounted rate, and once you pass an open sailing checkout, you can take one of our sailboats out on your own!
 This is a great way to stay involved with the sport in a more casual manner.

 Buy a boat

 Used boats are always for sale on-island and off.
 Keep your eyes peeled for classified ads - a Sunfish is an example of an affordable, accessible boat to keep on your beach.
 In fact, NCS occasionally has a boat or two for sale and advertises it on the Boat Sales/Leases page of our website or you might find one for sail through the local classified ads.
 If you're looking to buy new, consider contacting a dealer like Sturgis Boat Works in Yarmouth, MA.

 Veteran Instructor Pat Ryan bought himself a sailboat in May 2013.
 His Perry 41 named Stella Maris needed a lot of work and he dedicated much of his time to getting her into tip top shape.
 In 2014 he sailed her up the coast and called Nantucket home for the summer.